Common CRM implementation mistakes that lower adoption rate

 2. Sales people absolutely hate updating customer contact details.

-See it from their point of view.
+See it from the sales guys’ point of view.
 They have their mobile phone – which stores the contacts’ mobile numbers.
 And, they probably have the email addresses in the office email system (Outlook??).
 And, now- you want them to separately feed the CRM system?

 Your marketing team can’t do without this information, however.
 Updated contact details are a must if they want to create leads and deals.
 How else will they send newsletters?
 Where else will they send invitations to seminars?
 And, without proper profile information (not knowing the level- designation/ department, not knowing the past contact history, not knowing their industry segment – how will their message be relevant and elicit a response?